A combinatorial bound on the number of distinct eigenvalues of a graph: Motivation and background

-The set $\mathcal{S}(G)$ is a manifold, an open subset of a vector space, and the process of removing an edge from the graph, forcing a zero entry in the matrix, collapses a coordinate direction of the enveloping vector space, reducing the dimension of $\mathcal{S}(G)$ by one.
+The motivation for this project concerns the behavior of the four graph parameters $\M(G)$, $\Z(G)$, { $\overline{q}(G)$, and $\uspc{G}$} with respect to subgraphs, and more generally with respect to graph minors. { Generally speaking, graphs that are smaller in the minor ordering impose more constraints on matrix entries, and allow less flexibility in trying to produce a constrained spectrum.} The set $\mathcal{S}(G)$ is a manifold, an open subset of a vector space, and the process of removing an edge from the graph, forcing a zero entry in the matrix, collapses a coordinate direction of the enveloping vector space, reducing the dimension of $\mathcal{S}(G)$ by one.
 One might expect, generically, that removing degrees of freedom in the matrix would not allow greater nullity and would also not allow more eigenvalue coincidences.
-In other words, one might expect both $\mathrm{M}(G)$ and $n - q(G)$ to be weakly decreasing as edges are deleted, and might expect a similar subgraph monotonicity for the related combinatorial bounds $\mathrm{Z}(G)$ and $n - \usp{G}$.
-In most cases this expected behavior is observed to hold, but there are counterexamples---an extreme example being that the graph with the fewest edges of all on $n$ vertices, the edgeless graph $\overline{K_n} = nK_1$, is the only graph that achieves a value as high as $n$ for either $\mathrm{M}(G)$ or $\mathrm{Z}(G)$ and is the only graph that achieves a value as high as $n - 1$ for either $n - q(G)$ or $n - \usp{G}$.
+In other words, one might expect both $\M(G)$ and $n - q(G)$ to be weakly decreasing as edges are deleted, and might expect a similar subgraph monotonicity for the related combinatorial bounds $\Z(G)$ and $n - \usp{G}$.
+In most cases this expected behavior is observed to hold, but there are counterexamples---an extreme example being that the graph with the fewest edges of all on $n$ vertices, the edgeless graph $\overline{K_n} = nK_1$, is the only graph that achieves a value as high as $n$ for either $\M(G)$ or $\Z(G)$ and is the only graph that achieves a value as high as $n - 1$ for either $n - q(G)$ or $n - \usp{G}$.
 (This extreme example is also maximally disconnected, but there also exist, for any of these four parameters, connected counterexample graphs to which an edge can be added while decreasing the value of the parameter.
-See, e.g., Example 2.9 in \cite{Parameters} for an example for $\mathrm{M}(G)$ and $\mathrm{Z}(G)$, and see, e.g., Figures 6.1 and 6.2 of \cite{MinimumDistinct} for an example for $n-q(G)$ and $n-\usp{G}$.)
+See, e.g., Example 2.9 in \cite{Parameters} for an example for $\M(G)$ and $\Z(G)$, and see, e.g., Figures 6.1 and 6.2 of \cite{MinimumDistinct} for an example for $n-q(G)$ and $n-\usp{G}$.)